I like stuff that works. And when a piece of equipment like that comes along, I use it hard and take care of it.

 Load: I started reloading in 1977, and have worked up half a dozen hunting loads for the 7mm-08.
 I’ve killed deer with several excellent bullets, including the 140-grain Nosler Partition, the 120- and 150-grain Sierra Game King, and 140-grain Nosler Balistic Tip.

 Today, my deer load has been standardized to the 145-grain Speer GrandSlam bullet over a max load of Winchester 760.
 For deer hunting when there might be a potential for taking an elk, I use the 160-grain Grand Slam.
 Both bullets shoot to virtually the same point of impact, (I sight in so the rifle’s point of impact is three inches high at 100 yards.)
 The 160-grain bullet shoots about one inch lower at 100 yards.
 Re-sighting is generally not necessary.

 So that’s my deer rifle.
-I used it last week to harvest a doe, and took another doe this weekend.
+I used it last week to harvest a doe.
 I will hunt with the Remington for another few days before primitive weapons season in Mississippi opens again.